lucyferpt/Guard/README.md

    That, and it will download & update some functionalities meant to protect you from brute force.

    Due to Linux being usually safe, the first version of Guard functionalities for Linux is not complex, the second version will include SSH disabling & more.

+   -UPDATE-
+   Do sudo ufw allow in 9100, and sudo ufw allow out 9100 for Chrome use.